Chess variant: Other modern variants

-Another modern chess variant that achieved a modest level of popularity and even saw some tournaments play is Gliński's hexagonal chess.
+Another modern chess variant that achieved a modest level of popularity and even saw some tournament play is Gliński's hexagonal chess.
 Władysław Gliński introduced his variant of hexagonal chess in 1936, which has been called "probably the most widely played of the hexagonal chess games."
 The game was popular in Eastern Europe, especially Poland.
 At one point, there were over half a million players with more than 130,000 board games sold.
 Gliński's book Rules of Hexagonal Chess was published in 1973.
 Gliński's game is only one in a family of hexagonal chess games which includes numerous other variants that use boards composed of hexagons.
 The first hexagonal chess variant was introduced by Thomas Hanmer Coughton in 1853.
 A slightly later commercial variant called Hexagonia was introduced by John Jacques & Son in 1864.

+Another 20th century innovation that transposed chess into a new board was Raumschach (German for "space chess"), the earliest well documented form of Three-dimensional chess.
+Raumschach was designed by German mathematician Ferdinand Maack (1861–1930) in the early 1900s.
+After much testing, Maack settled on two game variations, one "four level game" on a 4x4x4 space and a "five level game" on a 5x5x5 space.
+The five level game introduced a unique three-dimensional chess piece called the unicorn, which moves through the corners of its cubic cell.
+Maack promoted the game with demonstrations, articles, a journal and pamphlets.
+He also founded the Hamburg Raumschach Club (possibly 1909), which remained active until WW2.
+Members included chess problemists like Hans Klüver and Willibald Roese.